-Wander in the world’s tiniest desert, Carcross, Yukon Even though it’s earned this title, Carcross Desert is not technically a desert, but the bed of a former glacial lake.
+Wander in the world’s tiniest desert in Carcross, Yukon —Even though it’s earned this title, the Carcross Desert is not technically a desert, but the bed of a former glacial lake.
 Regardless, soft, beach–vacation–quality sand spans 640 acres, surrounded by spruce trees and mountain peaks.

-Hike a historic railway route, Coquihalla Canyon Provincial Park, B.C.
-This 3.5–kilometre rail trail, known as the Othello Tunnels, takes you along the railway passage and over the bridges that were carved through the Coast Mountains when the Canadian Pacific Railway built the Kettle Valley Railroad in 1914.
+Hike a historic railway route in Coquihalla Canyon Provincial Park, B.C. —This 3.5–kilometre rail trail, known as the Othello Tunnels, takes you along the railway passage and over the bridges that were carved through the Coast Mountains when the Canadian Pacific Railway built the Kettle Valley Railroad in 1914.

-Stand beneath a giant pysanka, Vegreville, Alberta Built in 1974 as a nod to the area’s Ukrainian population, this nearly 10–metre–high egg’s pattern contains 524 star patterns and 2,208 equilateral triangles.
+Stand beneath a giant pysanka in Vegreville, Alberta —Built in 1974 as a nod to the area’s Ukrainian population, this nearly 10–metre–high egg’s pattern contains 524 star patterns and 2,208 equilateral triangles.
 It’s no wonder it took more than 12,000 hours to complete.

-See the world’s largest T. Rex skeleton, Eastend, Saskatchewan Its nickname is Scotty, you can find it at the T.rex Discovery Centre (close to where it was uncovered in 1991) and, earlier this year, paleontologists crowned the dinosaur the biggest tyrannosaurus ever discovered – take that, “Sue” in Chicago.
+See the world’s largest T. Rex skeleton in Eastend, Saskatchewan —Its nickname is Scotty, you can find it at the T.rex Discovery Centre (close to where it was uncovered in 1991) and, in 2019, paleontologists crowned the dinosaur the biggest tyrannosaurus ever discovered – take that, “Sue” in Chicago.

-Kayak an impact crater, Lake Manicouagan, Quebec Known as the “eye of Quebec,” this ring-shaped body of water formed when an asteroid struck millions of years ago.
+Kayak an impact crater in central Quebec —Known as the “eye of Quebec,” Lake Manicouagan’s ring shape formed when an asteroid struck millions of years ago.
 It’s one of the largest impact craters on Earth.

-Hear the sand sing, Basin Head Provincial Park, PEI Ditch your flip–flops: Due to high amounts of silica in the sand, walking on “Singing Sands” beach produces a satisfying squeaking sound underfoot.
+Hear the sand sing at Basin Head Provincial Park, PEI —Ditch your flip–flops: Due to high amounts of silica in the sand, walking on “Singing Sands” beach produces a satisfying squeaking sound underfoot.

-Drive on the ocean floor, Ministers Island, New Brunswick Thanks to the area’s powerful tides, the water between the mainland near St. Andrews and this 500–acre island, home to the historic Van Horne Estate, clears daily, allowing cars (and pedestrians) to traverse a bar road.
+Drive on the ocean floor at Ministers Island, New Brunswick —Thanks to the area’s powerful tides, the water between the mainland near Saint Andrews and this 500–acre island, home to the historic Van Horne Estate, clears daily, allowing cars (and pedestrians) to traverse a bar road.